ruscalworld/storage4j/README.md

     public static void main(String[] args) throws SQLException, IOException, InvalidModelException, NotFoundException {
         // Just create new SQLiteStorage and pass JDBC connection URL to it
-        // storage variable provides access to all method you need to work with StorageLib
+        // storage variable provides access to all methods you need to work with StorageLib
-        // You can save it as static field or pass it to your classes that require access to database SQLiteStorage storage = new SQLiteStorage("jdbc:sqlite:/home/example/example.db");
+        // You can save it in a static field or pass it to your classes that require access to database SQLiteStorage storage = new SQLiteStorage("jdbc:sqlite:/home/example/example.db");

         // This tells StorageLib to run script from schema/users.sql file when storage is being initialized